E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![Telnet Blocked](./images/05-telnet-blocked.png)

-The Telnet connections failed even though both devices were still reachable by IP.
+The devices remained reachable by IP, but Telnet connections failed.

-This confirms that the failure was caused by the VTY remote-access policy rather than a network connectivity problem.
+This confirms that Telnet was being blocked by the VTY transport policy rather than by a connectivity problem.

 ---

 ## Failed Authentication Test

-An SSH connection was attempted using incorrect login information.
+An SSH connection was attempted using incorrect login credentials.

 ![Failed Authentication](./images/06-failed-authentication.png)

-The device rejected the login attempt.
+The connection reached the device, but the login was rejected.

-This confirms that reaching the SSH service does not automatically provide administrative access.
+This confirms that connectivity and authentication are separate parts of remote access.

 ---

-## Active Session Verification
+## Active SSH Session

-While connected through SSH, the remote session was verified from the network device.
+While connected through SSH, the active session was verified from the network device.

 ```text
 show users